-Located at the very end of the province of Granada, La Herradura is the hidden gem of the Costa Tropical which belongs to the municipality of Almuñécar.
-La Herradura is one of the most attractive, yet quiet and unspoilt places on the Andalusian coast.
-Naturally shaped like a horseshoe, the bay of La Herradura is considered to be one of the most beautiful beaches of Spain.
-La Herradura has a little over 4,000 inhabitants who live in this tropical paradise year-round.
+Located at the very end of the province of Granada, separated from Nerja and the Costa del Sol only by the Cerro Gordo-Maro Nature Reserve, lies this tranquil and authentic coastal town.
+La Herradura is the hidden gem of the Costa Tropical and belongs to the neighbouring municipality of Almuñécar.
+La Herradura is one of the most attractive, yet quiet and unspoilt places on the Andalusian coast, with plenty of charm and chic flair.
+The natural horseshoe shape of the bay of La Herradura, from which the town takes its name, is considered one of the most beautiful coastlines in Spain.
+La Herradura is home to just over 4,000 inhabitants who live in this tropical paradise all year round.

 One of the most sought-after areas in Southern Spain for luxury homes and vacation rentals is Punta de la Mona, known on the coast as one of the most exclusive and expensive neighbourhoods to live.
 Punta de la Mona is located on a protruding rock with cliffs on the east-side of La Herradura and mainly consists of large villas with private gardens and swimming pools.
 The urbanisation is filled with pine trees and colourful bougainvillea, which give it a lush, a tropical feel.
 It’s a wonderful place to wander around and enjoy its natural beauty with stunning views to the Herradura bay, the natural reserve of Cerro Gordo and its breath-taking sunsets on the west, and views to the up-scale harbour Marina del Este, Almuñécar and the lovely sunrises on the east side.